-This module is designed to assist young males who have accepted a limited and often negative impression of what it is to be a man.
-This challenges young men to discover a new clarity and conviction regarding healthy manhood.
-Topics included are around: anger, addictions, popularity, respect and reputation, attitudes towards women, emotional intelligence, being authentic, having your mate’s back and leaving a positive legacy.
+Australian men have accepted a limited and often negative impression of what it is to be a man.
+This course challenges young men to become strong men of character.
+Topics include: anger, addictions, popularity, respect and reputation, attitudes towards women, emotional intelligence, being authentic, playing on the edge, having your mate’s back, and leaving a legacy.

-This module is designed to help girls overcome an often accepted, narrow definition of what it means to be a woman.
-Girls are encouraged to identify their character strengths and to use them to reach their highest potential.
-Girls are empowered to critically evaluate the messages of society and to be defined by their values, beliefs and character, rather than by the way that they look or by the expectations of others.
+Designed to help girls overcome an often accepted and narrow definition of what it means to be a girl.
+Girls are encouraged to identify their character strengths and to use their strengths to reach their potential.
+Girls are empowered to critically evaluate the messages of society and to expect to be defined by their values and character, rather than by the way that they look.

-This module tackles the issue of gender equality, racial equality, sexual equality (LGBTQIA+), respect and inclusion.
-At a time when young teenagers can be insecure and tribal, they are challenged to widen their scope of understanding of how other people live and contribute to our society through their diversity.
-The idea of sledging your opponent to get an advantage used to be considered acceptable but today we have realised that equality extends across the boundary line.
-This module gives them the tools they can use to combat discrimination when they see it and the courage to employ these tools.
-Ultimately, sporting clubs can be examples to the rest of the community around empathy, respect, inclusivity and equality.
+This session tackles the issue of gender equality, racial equality, sexual equality (LGBTIQA+), respect and inclusion.
+At a time in life when young teenagers can be a little insecure and tribal, they are challenged to widen their scope of understanding of how other people live and contribute to our society through their diversity.

-This module motivates young people to have a game plan for life that includes strategies for dealing with alcohol and drugs when inevitably they will be confronted with the decision to accept or reject their use.
-Participants are warned about the dangers of drugs and alcohol but this module largely focuses on how they can fill their lives with other positive pursuits, that negate the need for alcohol and other drugs.
+This course motivates young people to have a game plan for life that includes a strategy for dealing with alcohol and drugs when inevitably they will be confronted with having to make a decision to accept or reject their use.
+Participants are warned about the dangers of drugs and alcohol but the focus is largely on filling their lives with so many positive pursuits, that they negate the need for artificial and inferior alternatives like alcohol and other drugs.
 The power of a positive peer group is strongly emphasised.
-This module has little focus on illicit drugs due to the age of the participants and is almost entirely about alcohol.

-This module starts with the premise that sport is about life, life is not about sport.
-Many children form too much of their identities around their sporting talents and achievements, rather than the character strengths and the values they demonstrate.
-This will give parents a clear perspective on how to support coaches and clubs in positive ways and how to conduct themselves at junior sporting matches.
-They are challenged to see that sport is an opportunity to set their kids up for life success and are encouraged to help their children to value the strengths that sports develop such as courage, discipline, teamwork, good decision making, good communication and sacrifice.
-In this module, parents are provided with fantastic tools to prepare their children to be strong, caring, capable and successful adults.
-This course is generally run at the beginning of the season and can be done on-line to maximise parents’ attendance.
+This course starts with the premise that sport is about life, life is not about sport.
+Many of our children form too much of their identities around their sporting talents and achievements, rather than the character strengths and the values they demonstrate.
+Parents are challenged in regard to their conduct at junior sporting matches.
+They are also provided with fantastic tools to use sport to prepare their children to be strong, caring, capable and successful adults.